HillZhang1999/MuCGEC/scorers/ChERRANT/README.en.md

 ```

 + `S` represents the original sentence;
-+ `T0-A0` represents the 0th editing sequence of the 0th answer (a sentence may have multiple answers, and an answer may also have multiple editing sequences with the same editing distance);
++ `T0-A0` represents the 0th editing sequence of the 0th answer (a penalty may have multiple answers, and an answer may also have various editing sequences with the same editing distance);
 + `A  ` represents editing, mainly including the following information: The start and end positions of errors (`27 27`); Error type (`M`, Missing Error); Modification method of errors (`道`, i.e. insert "道"); Annotation ID (`0`);

 #### Evaluation Process